edsonsbj/Nextcloud-dietpi/README.md

 # NEXTCLOUD in DietPI for Native PC (Bios/CSM)

-Scripts to automate the installation and configuration of Nextcloud on PCs (Not for BCM, Raspberry Pi, Orange, Rock, ect.)
+Scripts to automate the installation and configuration of Nextcloud on PCs (Not for SBC, Raspberry Pi, Orange, Rock, ect.)
 Written in partnership with @edsonsbj (https://github.com/edsonsbj).
 Thanks a lot, pal!

 # THIS SCRIPT WAS TESTED IN: